Shakti: Reverence for Maya, Prakriti

-The intrinsic nature of the Mahadevi in the Devi Bhagavata Purana comprises the twofold realities of Samkhya philosophy — "prakṛti (material nature), in its unmanifest and manifest forms, and puruṣa (pure consciousness)".
-The Devi Bhagavata Purana, differing from Samkhya and other traditions, specifically Advaita Vedanta, presents prakṛti in a more favourable manner as an intrinsic aspect of the goddess' power.
-Also, the concept of Maya is treated with respect instead of disdain and is presented as a necessary factor in the creation.
-The Devi Bhagavata Purana significantly differs in the conception of maya from the Bhagavata Purana, wherein Vishnu is the "controller and possessor of māyā", while in the Devi Bhagavata Purana, the goddess apart from being the wielder of "the power of māyā, actually is māyā".
-In the Devi Bhagavata Purana, the workings of the universe appear way more deeply related with the goddess, for Devi recourses to none but herself, whereas Vishnu and Shiva seek assistance of their respective Shaktis.
+The nature of the Mahadevi in the Devi Bhagavata Purana comprises the twofold realities of Samkhya philosophy — "prakṛti (material nature), in its unmanifest and manifest forms, and puruṣa (pure consciousness)".
+Differing from Samkhya and other traditions, specifically Advaita Vedanta, the text presents prakṛti in a more favourable manner as an intrinsic aspect of the goddess' power.
+Also, Maya is treated with respect instead of disdain and is held a necessary factor in creation.
+In the shakta cosmogonic worldview, Maya is the source of all natural phenomena and/or human delusion, as well as the liberative milieu through which the goddess, "as Liberatrix", delivers man "from the ignorance of the forms which are of Her making."
+While in the Bhagavata Purana, Vishnu is the "controller and possessor of māyā", in the Devi Bhagavata Purana, the goddess apart from being the wielder of "the power of māyā, actually is māyā".
+The text quotes the goddess saying, "What is real can only be born....
+Thus ... there does not arise any inconsistency in My being every-thing."
+(Note: Rita D. Sherma explains: "In Advaita Vedanta, for example, the world is said to be a product of māyā, both māyā and its result being ontologically dubious: neither real (for nothing is real but the Nirguna Brahman) nor totally unreal (for the world does have a provisional validity as the common experience of all who are not liberated).
+Māyā, in Tantra, on the other hand, is the fully real power of the Goddess to differentiate herself into the multiple forms of the fully real universe.
+In Tantra, reality has two aspects: the manifest world and self-existent, unmanifest potentiality.
+The universe is the embodiment of the Goddess and as such, not only real in an ontological sense, but a sacred hierophany.
+[A]s māyā-śakti, she becomes the necessary power of differentiation by which all contrasting forms and phenomena are created and the underlying unity is veiled".)
+In the Devi Bhagavata Purana, the workings of the universe appear way more deeply related with the goddess for Devi recourses to none but herself, whereas Vishnu and Shiva seek the assistance of their respective Shaktis.